ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 code, they will discover the following problems.
 First, the interface is not type safe.
-For example, the C BLAS doesn't know about `std::complex`, and thus may take pointers to complex numbers as `void*` or `_Complex`.
+For example, the C BLAS doesn't know about `std::complex`, and thus may take pointers to complex numbers as `_Complex` or even `void*` (an option I have seen in C bindings of BLAS libraries).
 Second, the interface is not generic.
 It only works for four matrix or vector element types: `float`, `double`, `complex<float>`, and `complex<double>`.
 What if our developer wants to compute with matrices of lower-precision or higher-precision floating-point types, or custom types?
 Most BLAS operations really only need addition and multiplication, yet the BLAS does not work with matrices of integers.
-The function names also depend on the element type, which hinders developing generic algorithms.
+The function names also depend on the matrix or vector element type, which hinders developing generic algorithms.
 Third, what if the BLAS is not available?
-Users might like a fall-back implementation, even if it's slow.
+Users might like a fall-back implementation, even if it's slow, as a way to remove an external library dependency or to test an external BLAS.

-The logical solution is to write a generic C++ wrapper for BLAS operations.
-"Generic C++ wrapper" means that users can call some function `GEMM` templated on the matrix element type `T`, and the implementation will either dispatch to the appropriate BLAS call if `T` is one of the four types that the BLAS supports, or fall back to a
+The logical solution is to write a generic C++ interface to BLAS operations.
+"Generic C++ interface" means that users can call some function `GEMM` templated on the matrix element type `T`, and the implementation will either dispatch to the appropriate BLAS call if `T` is one of the four types that the BLAS supports, or fall back to a